-Join Jungwoo Ryoo for an in-depth discussion in this video Proxy, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Proxy, part of Python: Design Patterns.

 - Proxy becomes handy when creating an object…that is very resource intensive.…The problem we need to solve here…is to postpone our object creation…as long as possible,…due to the resource intensive nature…of the object we're creating.…Therefore, there is a need for a placeholder…which will in turn create the object…if its creation is absolutely necessary.…So here is our scenario.…So in our scenario,…we create this instance of the Producer class…only when he's available,…because only a fixed number of Producer objects…can exist at a given time.…